CVE-2025-3660 Overview

 Indicators of Compromise

-- Unusual volume of requests to /member/pet/detailV2 endpoint from a single authenticated session
+- High-volume sequential or randomized requests from a single authenticated session to /member/pet/detailV2

 Detection Strategies